 Taking a step into the English Electric Motor Co.
-I was greeted with my steed for the day a NIU NGT, a rather funky looking electric scooter sporting an amazing EEMC full vinyl wrap!
+I was greeted with my steed for the day a NIU NGT, a rather funky-looking electric scooter sporting an amazing EEMC full vinyl wrap!

 I appreciate it might not be for everyone, but I was quite impressed.
 The large circular LED light at the front is probably the biggest controversial point when it comes to the looks of the NGT, but I think it fits in well with the futuristic and sleek body shape of this scooter.

-Onto braking and the NGT has 220mm front dual piston disc brakes and 180mm dual piston disc on the rear, as you’d expect for this category bike it uses a combined braking system.
+Onto braking and the NGT has 220mm front dual-piston disc brakes and 180mm dual-piston disc on the rear, as you’d expect for this category bike it uses a combined braking system.
 The brakes give decent enough stopping power which led me to have no concerns here.

 Suspension is provided by hydraulic shocks at the front and rear.
 Clearly, this scooter is more designed with inner cities and towns in mind, than the rough rural lanes of the Norfolk and Suffolk countryside that we used for testing.

 The suspension though did a respectable job considering the abuse it took from us.
 With relatively small wheels and on bumpy roads you expect the journey to be a bit rough at times and it is (though quite good fun too if you are that way inclined), get onto the smoother roads and expect to see the NGT scoot about on and provide you with a pleasant smooth journey.
 It includes a typical scooter seat so is also comfortable.

 Technology, Dash and Switchgear

 When it comes to dashboards on small scooters, the NIU NGT is right up there for me.
 Packing a full-colour smart display, the dash is great and matches perfectly with the aesthetics.